 Boards must ensure that DFPS customers receive the following:

-The Child Care Services Parent Rights and Responsibilities for CCS
+The Child Care Services Parent Rights and Responsibilities for CCS (refer to Appendix J)

-A DFPS Parent Agreement to Report Attendance (signature not required for DFPS customers), which must contain, at a minimum:

-restatement of the attendance standards that were provided to the parent by DFPS that the parent agrees to follow; and
+Note: Board staff must not deny care if the caregiver does not sign.
+However, Board staff must document the caregiver’s refusal to sign in the Family Notes.

-information on the importance of a child’s regular attendance, including information explaining the consequences for failure to comply with attendance requirements and stating that those consequences are at the sole discretion of DFPS.
+Information on the importance of a child’s regular attendance, including information explaining the consequences for failure to comply with attendance requirements and stating that those consequences are at the sole discretion of DFPS

-Boards must be aware that DFPS is the entity responsible for any consequences for failure to adhere to child attendance requirements.
+Boards must inform staff members that DFPS is the entity responsible for any consequences for failure to adhere to child attendance requirements.

 D-705: CPS Child Care Early Terminations Reports